Stephen D. Richards: Early murders

-In a confession written after his final arrest, Richards admitted to having killed four men during his travels around Nebraska and Iowa in 1876 and 1877.
-He claimed to have committed his first murder sometime in late 1876, two weeks after arriving in Kearney.
+In a confession written after his final arrest, Richards admitted to having killed four men during his travels around Nebraska and Iowa between 1876 and 1877.
+He described committing his first murder sometime in late 1876, two weeks after arriving in Kearney.

 According to Richards, he met a man while traveling on horseback through the Nebraska countryside, and the pair decided to camp for the night near Dobytown.
 (Several newspapers reported that the two men's campsite was instead near Sand Hills.)
 Settling down for the night, the two began gambling in a game of cards, with Richards winning most of the stranger's money.
 As the two set off for Kearney the following morning, the other man turned on Richards and demanded his money back.
 Richards refused, whereupon, he claimed, the other man became belligerent.
 Richards then shot him above the left eye, killing him instantly.
-After confirming the man was dead, Richards disposed of his body in the Platte River.
+After confirming the man was dead, he disposed of the body in the Platte River.

-Several days later, as he continued his trek to Kearney, Richards encountered another man fifteen miles from an area called Walker's Ranch, who was traveling on foot.
+Several days later, as he continued his trek to Kearney, Richards encountered another man fifteen miles from an area called Walker's Ranch.
 The man had seen Richards and the previous traveler together, and the stranger asked what had become of that man.
-While talking to him, Richards realized that this man and the man whom Richards had killed were friends and business partners.
+While talking to him, Richards realized that this man and the deceased were friends and business partners.
 Richards denied any knowledge of the dead man, but his friend continued to hound Richards with questions, which caused Richards to become increasingly anxious.
-Believing the man knew too much, Richards decided to kill the stranger in order to prevent him from disclosing to anyone else his knowledge of the association between Richards and his murder victim.
-Richards would later say that when the stranger turned his back, he shot him in the back of the head, killing him.
+Believing the man knew too much, Richards decided to kill the stranger to prevent any discovery of the murder.
+When the stranger turned his back to Richards, he was shot in the back of the head.
 He disposed of the corpse and sold the man's horse in a nearby town.
-He then continued on his way, but before reaching Kearney, stopped at the home of Jasper Harlson, who, according to Richards, was a train robber of some repute.
-Mary, Jasper's wife, whom Richards described as being a "free talker", noticed that Richards' shirt was stained with blood, and commented on it.
+Before reaching Kearney, Richards stopped at the home of Jasper Harlson, who, according to Richards, was a train robber.
+Mary, Jasper's wife, noticed upon his arrival that Richards' shirt was stained with blood, and commented on it.
 Richards had not noticed blood on his clothes, and claimed to have replied, as if in jest, that it must have come from the men he had murdered.
 That ended the conversation.